This topic describes how to create, search, maintain, and delete vector indexes in OceanBase Database.

 Search syntax and description

-Vector index search is approximate nearest neighbor search, which does not guarantee 100% accuracy.
-The recall rate is used to measure the accuracy of vector search.
-For example, if 9 out of 10 nearest neighbors can be stably returned, the recall rate is 90%.
+Vector index search is an approximate nearest neighbor search and does not guarantee 100% accuracy.
+The accuracy of vector search is measured by the recall rate.
+For example, if 9 out of 10 nearest neighbors can be returned stably, the recall rate is 90%.
 The recall rate is described as follows:

 - The recall rate is affected by the build parameters and search parameters.